Knowledge Distillation Teaching Smaller Agents From Larger Ones

 F -->|Hard cases| B

-The key architectural element is the fallback escalation: when the student agent encounters inputs outside its competence, it routes to the teacher.
-This creates a tiered system where 90% of requests are handled cheaply and only edge cases incur full cost.
+The key architectural element is fallback escalation: when the student agent encounters inputs outside its competence, it routes to the teacher.
+This creates a tiered system where most requests are handled cheaply and only edge cases incur full cost.

 Instead of a single teacher-student pair, arrange agents in a cascade: